Skip to main content

 • gameplay

-• “The UI is still pretty bad, and some gameplay decisions are very strange (why do I need to select the air transport plane that I just sent to tell it to drop the army division instead of it doing it by default?
+• “On the other hand, the UI is still pretty bad, and some gameplay decisions are very strange (why do I need to select the air transport plane that I just sent to tell it to drop the army division instead of it doing by default?
 Adds micro for zero good reason).”

 • story